U.S. bans robocalls using AI-powered voice-cloning tech | Digital Trends

 Commenting on the new ruling, FCC chairperson Jessica Rosenworcel said the FCC was now “putting the fraudsters behind these robocalls on notice,” adding, “State Attorneys General will now have new tools to crack down on these scams and ensure the public is protected from fraud and misinformation.”

-The issue of using AI-generated voices hit the headlines just recently when it emerged that some residents of New Hampshire had received calls made by a voice sounding similar to that of President Joe Biden that discouraged people from voting in the state’s presidential primary.
+The issue of using AI-generated voices hit the headlines just recently when it emerged that some residents of New Hampshire had received calls from a voice similar to that of President Joe Biden that discouraged people from voting in the state’s presidential primary.
 Two Texas-based companies have since been linked to the calls, and various penalties could result if the case is proven.

 Editors' Recommendations